 5.3.
-Whilst the value of Whole Life-Cycle Carbon assessments is recognized and there is no in principle objection to the need for some forms of post construction, pre-occupation
+Whilst the value of Whole Life-Cycle Carbon assessments is recognized and there is no in principle objection to the need for some forms of post construction, pre-occupation assessment, if a policy is to be pursued on this matter there are a number of key considerations:

-- Once sold, properties will be owned by the purchaser and mortgagees.
+• Once sold, properties will be owned by the purchaser and mortgagees.
 Any policy would need to be carefully worded such that it would not require the sharing of energy use, air quality and overheating risk data with a third party, where the developer no longer owns the dwelling as this could raise GPDR issues.
-Enforcement of such a policy for future owners and occupiers could also fail the test of conditions on any subsequent planning permission. - The purpose of such information would also need to be clearly set out.
+Enforcement of such a policy for future owners and occupiers could also fail the test of conditions on any subsequent planning permission.

+• The purpose of such information would also need to be clearly set out.
 It will not be possible to post factum make alterations to the constructed buildings, so what would be the benefit or purpose of such a significant amount of data collation?
 If the purpose is to inform and advise as to future construction methods, then this could be equally achieved by an informed and targeted research exercise by organisations such as the BRE in advising Governments and through amendments to Building Regulations.